cetyler/github_pelican/content/python/2022-01-29-calculator_project_requirements.md

 ## Location of Documents

-While we do have Sphinx already set up, my opinion, these documents should be related to what the calculator package does and how to use it.
+While we do have Sphinx already set up, in my opinion these documents should be related to what the calculator package does and how to use it.
 User Requirements and Design Requirements will be in Gitea/Github wiki.
 Both these documents are more for the developer than the user.